Suryakumar Yadav: Top-ranked T20I batter

-In June 2022, Yadav part of the Indian squad for the T20I series against Ireland and the subsequent tour of England.
+In June 2022, Yadav was part of the Indian squad for the T20I series against Ireland and the subsequent tour of England.
 In July 2022, he scored his first T20I century against England at Trent Bridge, scoring 117 off 55 balls.
 He became only the fifth Indian player to score a century in T20Is and only the second to reach the mark batting fourth or lower.
 In August 2022, he played in the 2022 Asia Cup T20I competition and scored 139 runs across five innings.
 Later, he was part of the T20I home series against Australia and South Africa.
 In October 2022, he became the fastest to score 1,000 runs in T20Is in terms of balls faced, reaching the mark in 573 balls in the series against South Africa.
 On 30 October 2022, he achieved the top rank in the ICC men's player rankings for T20I batsmen for the first time in his career.

 In October 2022, Yadav played in the 2022 ICC Men's T20 World Cup in Australia in which India reached the semi-finals.
 He was the third highest run-getter in the tournament with 239 runs across six innings.
 On 27 October 2022, he scored his first half-century at the T20 World Cup, reaching the mark in 25 balls against Netherlands at Sydney.
 In November 2022, he scored his second T20I century against New Zealand at Mount Maunganui scoring 111* off 51 balls, which included eleven fours and seven sixes.
 He became only the second Indian to score two centuries in T20Is in a calendar year after Rohit Sharma.
 He won the ICC Men's T20I Cricketer of the Year award in 2022 and was also named in the ICC Men's T20I Team of the Year.

-In January 2023, he scored the second fastest century by an Indian batter in T20Is and the third of his career, reaching the mark in 45 balls against Sri Lanka at Rajkot.
-He played in both the ODI and T20I series against the touring New Zealand side in January–February 2023 and scored 142 runs across five innings.
+In January 2023, Yadav scored the second fastest century by an Indian batter in T20Is and the third of his career, reaching the mark in 45 balls against Sri Lanka at Rajkot.
+He played in both the ODI and T20I series against the touring New Zealand team in January–February 2023 and scored 142 runs across five innings.
 In January 2023, he achieved 910 rating points, the second-best in the history of men's T20I rankings and was named as the captain of the ICC Men's T20I Team of the Year for 2022.